Student Loan Debt Crisis

 Student loan debt appears to stress social programs and increase economic disparities between different social groups.

-- The financial benefits of a bachelor’s degree decline 0.98% annually for men and 0.75% for women.
+• The financial benefits of a bachelor’s degree in the 21st century for men and women have declined at the same rate.

 Sources